Performing Ensembles: Vocal

 Recent opera productions, designed or supervised by an award-winning resident professional staff, have included Mozart's The Marriage of Figaro, Abduction from the Seraglio and Così fan tutte, Robert Ward’s The Crucible, Puccini's Gianni Schicchi and Menotti’s Old Maid and the Thief.
 One unique aspect of the program is the close cooperation of the Music and Theatre departments.
-Since all productions in the since opera and musical theater areas are cast by open audition, opera program participants can frequently be found in leading roles in the University’s fall musical.
+Since all productions in the opera and musical theater areas are cast by open audition, opera program participants can frequently be found in leading roles in the University’s fall musical and vice versa.

 Because there is no graduate music program at Pepperdine, our students enter graduate programs with a wealth of on-stage experience behind them.
 Programs recently giving scholarships to Pepperdine graduates include some of the nation’s most prestigious: The Juilliard School, Yale Graduate Opera Program, Cincinnati College Conservatory of Music, Northwestern University, Rice University and USC.
 Pepperdine graduates are now gracing the rosters of America’s leading opera companies, including the Los Angeles Opera, Santa Fe Opera, San Francisco Opera, Seattle Opera, Chicago Lyric Opera, and The Metropolitan Opera.

 A one million dollar endowment from Flora Laney Thornton, one of Southern California’s most beloved and honored arts philanthropists, ensures high quality productions and often contributes scholarship aid for the summer opera program abroad.